I’ve started to learn chess.

 Chess is a timed game.

 I had seen chess clocks in movies before, of course.
-But it had never occurred to me that time was such a huge factor to consider in how to play the game.
+But it had never occurred to me that time was a huge factor to consider in playing the game.

 In classical chess, players typically get lots of time to think.
 Players do run out of time.
-For some reason, I thought that all chess matches ended with either a checkmate or a draw.
+For some reason, I thought all chess matches ended with a checkmate or a draw.

 Instead, I discovered the fantastic world of bullet, rapid, and blitz games.

-And I learned that lots of games are decided by the clock.
+And I learned that the clock decides lots of games.
 You could have a winning position, but that doesn’t matter if your clock runs out.

 So, how did I go about improving my game?